walt-port/prod-e/README.md

 2. **PostgreSQL Reserved Words**: 'admin' is a reserved word in PostgreSQL and cannot be used as a master username.
 We changed this to 'dbadmin'.

+3. **Private Subnet Internet Access**: ECS tasks in private subnets couldn't access ECR to pull Docker images.
+We fixed this by adding a NAT Gateway to provide internet access for resources in private subnets.

+4. **Container Health Check Configuration**: The ECS task definition health check used curl, which wasn't available in the container.
+We changed it to use a Node.js script instead.

-3. **Test Environment Isolation**: Initial test failures occurred due to shared state between tests.
+5. **Test Environment Isolation**: Initial test failures occurred due to shared state between tests.
 We resolved this by implementing proper test isolation using Jest's `beforeEach` and `afterEach` hooks, ensuring each test starts with a clean state.

-4. **Mock Database Connections**: Tests were failing intermittently due to improper mocking of PostgreSQL connections.
+6. **Mock Database Connections**: Tests were failing intermittently due to improper mocking of PostgreSQL connections.
 We fixed this by implementing a more robust mocking strategy that properly handles connection states and error scenarios.